-This column marks the beginning of the sixth year of Sales Moves.
-Every Friday for the past 260 Fridays, Sales Moves has sought to help the salesperson and entrepreneur find a better way to sell and serve the customer.
-This column is a bit different kind of personal, but with a big message.
+Every Tuesday for years, Sales Caffeine has sought to help the salesperson and entrepreneur find a better way to sell and serve the customer.
+This column is a bit different, kind of personal, but with a big message.
 Thank you for your kind words and support over the years.
 Jeffrey Gitomer

 Parents: the older you get, the smarter they become.